wolffshots/esp32-warm-water/README.md

 esp-idf implementation of temperature controlled relay to switch a heating element to maintain water in a specific temperature range.
 A webserver is used to interface with the system and change the goal temperature, range from the goal and the relay state (forced on or off).

+employs wifi, onewire and a relay to control the temperature of a body of water for the purpose of film development primarily. other uses include cooking and general chemistry.

+the main motivation to do this project was to be able to better process c41 colour film.

 ## how to use project

 this project is built using the Visual Studio Code esp-idf plugin.